H3h3Productions: Reaction content lawsuit

-On July 31, 2025, Klein's legal team filed a subpoena to unmask the Reddit and Discord moderators of the h3snark subreddit and Discord server.
-Lawyers on behalf of the moderators attempted to quash the subpoena, stating it could lead to physical harm against the moderators if it succeeded.
+On July 31, 2025, Klein's legal team filed a subpoena to unmask the Reddit and Discord moderators of the r/h3snark subreddit and Discord server, so that their names could be added to the cases for contributory copyright infringement.
+Lawyers on behalf of the moderators attempted to quash the subpoena, citing concerns for moderators' safety if they were unmasked.
+On April 29, 2026, the Northern District of California Court denied the motion to quash, finding that the Kleins had made a prima facie case of contributory copyright infringement against the moderators and that their right to know the moderators' identities outweighed the moderators' interest in staying anonymous.